 (d) An association may disqualify a person from nomination for nonpayment of regular and special assessments, but may not disqualify a nominee for nonpayment of fines, fines renamed as assessments, collection charges, late charges, or costs levied by a third party.
 The person shall not be disqualified for failure to be current in payment of regular and special assessments if either of the following circumstances is true:

 (1) The person has paid the regular or special assessment under protest pursuant to Section 5658.

-(2) The person has entered into a payment plan pursuant to Section 5665.
+(2) The person has entered into and is in compliance with a payment plan pursuant to Section 5665.

 (e) An association shall not disqualify a person from nomination if the person has not been provided the opportunity to engage in internal dispute resolution pursuant to Article 2 (commencing with Section 5900) of Chapter 10.